GreenFarmCsa/greenfarm/README.md

 *IBM : Call for Code 2021*

 **Green Farm is a tech-for-good, green and digital solution based on CSA which promotes the green agricultural production for small farmers, provides responsible produce for consumers.
-It is available for download on Apple Store.  **
+It is available for download on Apple Store.**

+*CSA : Community Supported Agriculture.
+CSA regularly provides consumers with fresh products from local farms.
+It is a sustainable alternative to industrial agriculture*

 ## Contents